Ancient Egyptian royal titulary: Throne name (prenomen)

 The pharaoh's throne name, the first of the two names written inside a cartouche, usually accompanied the title nsw-bity (nsw(t)-bjt(j)), traditionally interpreted as "[He] of sedge [and] bee" and often translated for convenience as "King of Upper and of Lower Egypt".
 (The sedge and the bee symbolised Upper and Lower Egypt, respectively, although recent research has thrown this interpretation into doubt.)

 The epithet nb tꜣwy, "Lord of the Two Lands", referring to the valley and delta regions of Egypt, often occurs as well.

+Title was used universally regardless of ruler's gender.
+Female version of the title - nsjt-n-tꜣ-šmꜥ bjtjt-n-tꜣ-mḥw (nesit Ta-szema bitit Ta-mehu), that means "Queen of the land of Upper Egypt (and) Queen of the land of Lower Egypt" - is attested only for Cleopatra VII.